 - When you take a webmap offline you can navigate between the map's min and max scale.
 This scale range is now specified by the original webmap (either defined by the service or the basemap layer).
 Previously, this scale range was limited by levels of detail downloaded when taking the map offline.

-Support for iOS 11 is deprecated.
-A minimum of iOS 12 will be required at the next release.
+Support for Windows 7 SP1 is deprecated.
+A minimum of Windows 10 version 1803 will be required at the next release.

 In addition to being billboarded, 2D marker symbols displayed in a scene can now be draped on the ground to match the behavior of lines and polygons.
 This is supported for dynamic rendering, allowing you to move and rotate the symbols at sub-second intervals.
 To support this change, the